Teaching English for Special Purposes in the EFL Classroom

 If you have not already read our page on Teaching Business English, read it now.
 Download and read the needs analysis worksheet on that page.
 You can use and adapt those pages to any form of ESP.
 A thorough needs analysis is the key to your success.

-A few examples of niche employment that the some employers look for are Hospitality English and Business English.
+A few examples of niche employment that some employers are looking for are Hospitality English and Business English.
 Lots of people have previous work experience either in a business or in a hotel or restaurant or tourism setting.

 Here’s the difference:

 Teach a few reception desk staff in an air conditioned classroom at a 5-star resort on a tropical island or 50 screaming kids in a hot classroom!
-Teach a small class of businesspeople at corporate headquarters or back to the screaming kindergarteners!
+Teach a small class of businesspeople in a conference room at corporate headquarters or back to the screaming kindergarteners!
 It’s up to you.
 ESP has its advantages!
+Teaching English for Special Purposes has its place.